wafflecomposite/peak-stranding/README.md

 # Peak Stranding

-Get some help from your past self: this mod keeps the tools you deployed on map between runs.
+**Get help from your past self**: this mod keeps the tools you deploy on a map between runs.

-Death Stranding-style asynchronous multiplayer with the appearance random items from random players is planned for future updates.
+Death Stranding-style asynchronous multiplayer - random items from other players appearing in your world - is planned for future updates.

-This is a server-side mod, only the lobby host have to install it.
-Hosts saves items that are deployed during the run by any player, and then syncs them back to clients at the start of next runs on the same map.
-Does nothing on client side, shouldn't hurt either.
+This is a **server-side** mod; only the lobby host has to install it.
+The host saves every item deployed during a run by any player and syncs them back to clients at the start of subsequent runs on the same map.
+The mod does nothing on the client side, so having it installed there won’t hurt anything.

 ## Known issues

 ### Overloading the network
-It's pretty easy to overload the map with items, especially if they're close together, especially if it's a bunch of ropes that are heavy to syncronize.
-If players connecting to you are getting kicked due to Proton errors, delete your saves or disable the mod before map switches to a new seed.
-Reconnects during gameplay and mods that increase the player limit or speed up the run restart are bound to add insult to injury.
+It’s easy to flood a map with items, especially when they're clustered together - or worse, a pile of ropes, which are heavy to synchronize.
+If players connecting to you get kicked with Proton errors, delete your saves or disable the mod before the map rolls to a new seed.
+Reconnects during gameplay and mods that raise the player limit or speed up restarts only make the problem worse.

 ### Inaccuracies in item replication
-Some items cannot be replicated precisely.
-Expect the ropes to be arranged differently than you left them.
-The rope shooter's anchor angle is also a bit off.
+Some items can’t be reproduced exactly.
+Ropes may be arranged differently than when you left them, and the rope-shooter's anchor angle is slightly off.

 ## Planned (Not Yet Implemented)
-- Asynchronous multiplayer - random items from other players who have played on this map
+- Asynchronous multiplayer: random items from other players who have played on the same map
-- Wide range of settings
+- Wide range of configuration options

 ### Where are the saves stored?
-Deployed items are tied to map seed and saved to `\BepInEx\config\PeakStranding\PlacedItems` folder.
+Deployed items are saved per map seed in `\BepInEx\config\PeakStranding\PlacedItems` folder.